Forest Lake, Illinois

 Forest Lake is an unincorporated community and census-designated place (CDP) in Ela Township of Lake County, Illinois, United States.
 It is about 35 mi northwest of downtown Chicago.
 Per the 2020 census, the population was 1,784.
 The community was founded in 1935 as a vacation community for Chicago residents.

 Geography

 Forest Lake is located in southwestern Lake County.
 It is bordered to the north, west, and south by Hawthorn Woods, and to the east and south by Kildeer.
 The village of Lake Zurich boundary comes within 0.1 mi of the southwest corner of the CDP.

-According to the United States Census Bureau, the Forest Lake CDP has a total area of 1.1 km2, of which 0.9 km2 are land and 0.2 km2, or 14.86%, are water, consisting of the community's namesake water body.
+According to the 2021 census gazetteer files, Forest Lake has a total area of 0.41 sqmi, of which 0.35 sqmi (or 85.16%) is land and 0.06 sqmi (or 14.84%) is water, consisting of the community's namesake water body.